-To pull the ears in, reach up and get hold of the outermost A-line on both front risers and pull them down, simultaneously, by about 20 to 30 cm until the tips collapse.
-Keep these two lines in your hands, to prevent the wing re-inflating.
+Due to the line layout of the Kantega $XC^2$ , with only 2 A-lines, BigEars are a very effective descent method.
+To pull the ears in, reach up and get hold of the outermost A-risers and pull them down, simultaneously, by about 20 to 30 cm until the tips collapse.
+Keep these two risers in your hands, to prevent the wing reinflating.

 Once the wing is flying in the Big Ears configuration we recommend engaging the speed system to about 50% of the maximum travel (more if higher sink rates are desired).
-This reduces the angle of incidence and improves the safety of the manoeuvres.
+This reduces the angle of incidence and improves the safety of the manoeuvre by reducing the risk of inadvertently deep stalling.

 We suggest keeping the brake toggles in your hands while inducing Big Ears.
 The glider will remain fully steer-able through weight shifting during the manoeuvre.
 The sink rates will be around 3 to 5 meters per second (depending on the number of centre cells still open and on the amount of speed bar employed) straight ahead.
 To end the Big Ears configuration, simply release the A risers and disengage the speed system, and the wing will return to level flight.
-Small cleared collapses may be directional changes and/or little pumps through the brake lines.
+Small collapses may be cleared with directional changes and/or little pumps through the brake lines.
 Note that we advice against performing extreme manoeuvres while flying in the Big Ears configuration.

-Inducing large Big Ears on the UP Ascent3 when flying near its lower weight limit requires great caution on the amount of brake input used, as it may deep stall in extreme cases.
+Inducing large Big Ears on the UP Kantega XC when flying near its lower weight limit requires great caution on the amount of brake input used, as it may deep stall in extreme cases.
 Should this happen use the recovery technique described in the 'Deep Stall' section.